nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/9-managing-publishers.md

 You can publish a test stream and check its audio and video statistics to determine the type of stream (such as high-resolution or audio-only) supported by your connection.

-To get statistics for a stream published by the local client, you must use a session that uses the OpenTok Media Router (sessions with the [media mode](/video/guides/create-session#the-opentok-media-router-and-media-modes) set to routed), and you must set the `testNetwork` property to `true` in the `options` object you pass into the [Session.subscribe()](/sdk/stitch/video-js-reference/Session.html#subscribe) method.
+To get statistics for a stream published by the local client, you must use a session that uses the  Media Router (sessions with the [media mode](/video/guides/create-session#the-media-router-and-media-modes) set to routed), and you must set the `testNetwork` property to `true` in the `options` object you pass into the [Session.subscribe()](/sdk/stitch/video-js-reference/Session.html#subscribe) method.
 You can then use the `getStats()` method of the Subscriber object to get audio and video statistics for the stream you publish.
 See [this tutorial](/video/tutorials/subscribe-streams) for more information.